Faculty Openings

 Qualifications

-• Master’s degree in Biology or master’s degree in a closely related field with a minimum of 18 graduate credits in Biology.
+• Master’s degree in Computer Science, or master’s degree in a field closely related to Computer Science with a minimum of 18 graduate credits in Computer Science.

 Essential Functions